Neha Rana: Career

-In 2020, Neha played the lead role in the Hindi film "Indu in Burkha".
-She also appeared in the Ansh Bagri starrer film Vella Panti in a supporting role.

 In 2021, Neha made her television debut with the show Ishk Par Zor Nahin where she played the role of Rhea Mehta.
-She also played the role of Anurita in Colors TV show Choti Sardaarni in the same year.

-In 2022, she played a supporting role in the Star Plus show Banni Chow Home Delivery but later quit as there was no growth in the character she was playing.
+She also played the role of Anurita in Choti Sarrdaarni in the same year.
+In 2022, she played a supporting role in Banni Chow Home Delivery.

-In 2023, Neha portrayed the role of Ilahi Dosanjh in Colors TV 's Junooniyatt, making it her first show in the lead role.
+In 2023, Neha portrayed the role of Ilahi Dosanjh in Junooniyatt, making it her first show in the lead role.
+In 2026, she played the role of Narmada Saini in Mahadev & Sons.